suyashtripathipro-rgb/Unthinkable-Assignment/README.md

 * **React.js (Vite):** Fast, modern frontend framework for building the user interface.
 * **Tailwind CSS:** Utility-first CSS framework for responsive and rapid styling.
 * **Context API:** For managing global authentication state (`AuthContext.jsx`).
+* **In Frontend Deployment, I have Used Free-Version of Vercel for the deployment of the Website.**

 ### Backend
 * **Node.js & Express.js:** RESTful API creation and server routing (`routes/auth.js`, `routes/bookings.js`, etc.).